Giant Argentine Lizards in Louisiana – What To Do If You See One

-Louisiana residents it's to pull out your "What's Going to Kill Us Next" Bingo Card and play along with the rest of the class.
+Louisiana residents it's time to pull out your "What's Going to Kill Us Next" Bingo Card and play along with the rest of the class.
 The past few years have brought us an eclipse, a deadly virus, murder hornets, and Taylor's Version of just about everything, and now check for that empty square on your Bingo card that says "Giant Argentine Lizards".

 Perhaps the word "giant" is a bit of a stretch in this case.
 But, the lizards we are talking about are much larger than the geckos that frequent Louisiana patios and porches but they are considerably smaller than Godzilla who usually only dispense his wrath upon Japan and large monkeys.